MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/data-sources.md

 | Teradata Database |No |Yes |Yes |
 | Web |Yes |Yes |Yes |

-## List of data sources supporting direct query
+## List of supported authentication methods for direct query

 Report server does not support OAuth based authentication for direct query.